 When to see your GP

-You only usually need to see your GP if you think you have threadworms and you are pregnant or breastfeeding, or if you think your child has threadworms and they are under two years old.
-This is because the treatment recommended in these circumstances is usually different to what is recommended for most people.
+You only need to see your GP if you think you have threadworms and you're pregnant or breastfeeding, or if you think your child has threadworms and they're under two years old.
+In these circumstances, the recommended treatment is usually different.

 How are threadworms spread?

-Threadworms lay their eggs around an infected person's anus (back passage), usually at night.
-When laying the eggs, the female worm also secretes a mucus, which causes itching.
+Threadworms lay their eggs around an infected person's anus (bottom), usually at night.
+Along with the eggs, the worm also secretes a mucus that causes itching.

-If the eggs become stuck on the person's fingertips when they scratch they can be transferred to their mouth, or onto surfaces and clothes.
-Other people who touch an infected surface can then transfer the eggs to their mouth.
+If the eggs get stuck on the person's fingertips when they scratch, they can be transferred to their mouth or on to surfaces and clothes.
+If other people touch an infected surface, they can then transfer the eggs to their mouth.

-Threadworm eggs can survive for up to three weeks before hatching.
-If the eggs hatch around the anus, the newly born worms can re-enter the bowel.
-If the eggs have been swallowed they will hatch in the intestine.
+Threadworm eggs can survive for up to two weeks before hatching.
+If the eggs hatch around the anus, the newborn worms can re-enter the bowel.
+Eggs that have been swallowed will hatch inside the intestine.
 After two weeks, the worms reach adult size and begin to reproduce, starting the cycle again.

 Read more about what causes threadworms.

-If you or your child has threadworms, everyone in your household will need to be treated because the risk of the infection spreading is high.
-This includes people without any symptoms of a threadworm infection.
+If you or your child has threadworms, everyone in your household will need to be treated as there's a high risk of the infection spreading.
+This includes those who don't have any symptoms of an infection.

-For most people, treatment will involve a single dose of a medication called mebendazole to kill the worms.
-Another dose can be taken after two weeks, if necessary.
+For most people, treatment will involve taking a single dose of a medication called mebendazole to kill the worms.
+If necessary, another dose can be taken after two weeks.

-If you are pregnant or breastfeeding, hygiene measures are usually recommended without medication.
+If you're pregnant or breastfeeding, hygiene measures are usually recommended without medication.
 This is also often the case for young children.